robertpp/OfficeDocs-SkypeForBusiness/Teams/overview-meetings-webinars-town-halls.md

 For a list of Teams Premium features for town halls, see [Microsoft Teams Premium - Overview for admins](enhanced-teams-experience.md#webinars) and [Microsoft Teams Premium licensing.](/MicrosoftTeams/teams-add-on-licensing/licensing-enhance-teams#webinars).

-To understand key differences between live events and town halls, see [Plan for town halls](plan-town-halls.md#live-events-and-premium-town-halls).

-For detailed information on how to plan for Teams town halls, see [Plan for Teams town halls](plan-town-halls.md).
+To understand key differences between live events and town halls, and for detailed information on how to plan for Teams town halls, see [Plan for town halls](plan-town-halls.md).

 ## Teams Premium